This post may contain affiliate links. Please read our disclosure policy.

 Instructions

-• Stir in the grated Parmesan cheese and nutmeg, and continue to stir or whisk until the cheese has melted and the sauce has thickened even more, about 3 minutes.
+• Incorporate the Cheese: Stir in the grated Parmesan cheese and nutmeg.
+Continue stirring until the cheese has fully melted and the sauce reaches a thicker consistency, about 3 minutes.

-Pro Tip: The sauce will continue to thicken as it sits.
-Taste and add ⅛ teaspoon of salt if necessary.
+Pro Tip: The sauce will continue to thicken as it cools.
+Taste and add 1/8 teaspoon of salt, if needed, to enhance the flavor.

 Notes